Below are advances in point-of-sale tobacco control that we’ll be keeping an eye on in 2023. Click the links below or scroll to learn more:

 3. Tobacco Retailer Licensing

 Licensing allows for more accurate tracking of all tobacco retailers in a given geography, including e-cigarette retailers and vape shops, and can serve as a platform on which to build other regulations that can have a large impact on the community environment, such as restricting the density, type, and location of tobacco retail outlets (e.g. no licenses can be issued to retailers at stores near schools).
 The potential for license suspension or revocation as a consequence for violations encourages retailers to comply with tobacco control law more than fines, which some may see as the cost of doing business.
-Despite the major benefits of licensing for tracking retailers, nearly a dozen states still lack any licensing requirement for tobacco retailers at the state level.
-However, in 2021, the state of Oregon reduced that list of states without licensing by one when they passed a strong statewide tobacco retailer licensing policy with a fee that covers the cost of administration and enforcement.
-They also removed any purchase, use, and possession penalties for tobacco from state law, and the new TRL policy will be enforced by state and local public health agencies.
+Despite the major benefits of licensing for tracking retailers, ten states still lack any licensing requirement for tobacco retailers at the state level.

 Mapping can help communities determine the impact of any given TRL policy on the ground, for example, by helping to provide visual evidence displaying the number of tobacco retailers currently located near schools in their town or disparities in tobacco retailer density rates in their community.
 Mapping can also help determine what TRL “plug-ins” might have the most impact on the tobacco retail environment in their community.